Click to Skip Ahead

 Are there any countries without any stray dogs?

-Laws were put in place that protected animals.
-Animal neglect and abuse now carried a prison sentence and a hefty fine.
-Higher taxes were placed on dogs purchased through breeders and stores to encourage adoption instead.
 Awareness programs promoting dog adoption resulted in 90% of the population adopting a stray dog.
-We know that approximately 1.95 million dogs live in the Netherlands, and due to the efforts of the people, these dogs are all in loving homes.
-(PVHS)
+We know that approximately 1.95 million dogs live in the Netherlands, and due to the efforts of the people, the dogs are all in loving homes.
+(Dutch Review)

 How can we reduce the number of shelter dogs in the United States?